suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/suncoast-overflow.md

 As we explore the concepts of a full stack web app, a good way to practice is to duplicate an existing site.
 For this project, you will be creating a copy of a site that you know very well, StackOverflow.

-The finished product will be due Monday, so this will be a little bigger.
+The finished product will be due Friday, so this will be a little bigger.
 Pace yourself

 First, we need to the database schema and start to build the API for the core functionality